xapax/security/cmd.md

 If you want to see which drives are mapped/mounted to your filesystem you can use any of these commands:

 ```
+# This is the most thorough
+wmic logicaldisk get deviceid, volumename, description

+# But this works too
 wmic logicaldisk get name
 wmic logicaldisk get caption
 ```